-The McGill Faculties of Arts, Science, Engineering, Education, Music and Agricultural and Environmental Sciences are collaborating with the Desautels Faculty of Management in offering new 18 credit Minors in Entrepreneurship for undergraduate students enrolled in those faculties.
+The McGill Faculties of Agricultural and Environmental Science, Arts, Education (Kinesiology and Physical Education), Engineering, Music and Science collaborate with the Desautels Faculty of Management in offering 18 credit Minors in Entrepreneurship for McGill undergraduate students enrolled in those faculties.

 These Minors are designed to provide students with an understanding of how to conceptualize, develop, and manage successful new ventures - including for-profit companies, social enterprises, not-for-profit organizations, and cooperatives, as well as how to successfully champion intrapreneurship projects in larger organizations.

 - Management courses cover management essentials and the key concepts of entrepreneurship including basic accounting, financing, organizational behavior, marketing, operations management, information technology, strategy, plus the basic processes involved in starting and managing a new venture.

 - Faculty-specific courses allow students to further their knowledge in specific types of entrepreneurship, such as social, technological, music or agribusiness entrepreneurship.

 - Students gain hands-on experience through an entrepreneurial project or internship.

 - The programs are interdisciplinary and integrative.
 Many courses will include a diverse set of students from multiple McGill faculties.

 Students register in the Minor associated with their faculty

 For further information, visit the following web pages or consult with your faculty’s student advising office.

 - Minor in Agribusiness Entrepreneurship for Agricultural and Environmental Science students